 - As a border on our backyard flower garden

-There are about 250 plants which we enjoy every year, especially picking fresh chemical free fruit with our grandchildren.
+There are about 200 plus or minus, plants which we enjoy every year, especially picking fresh chemical free fruit with our grandchildren.

 Please read my article if you wish to grow your own plants.
 They also grow very well in a container and are so easy to care for with such a bountiful reward.